 No, story not over.
 Not by a long shot.

 Kent died, much too young, several years later.
-But I was haunted by the film’s characters for years — poor Native Americans living in the small Los Angeles enclave of Bunker Hill who had come from impoverished reservations in the late 1950s.
+But I was haunted by the film’s characters for years — poor American Indians living in the small Los Angeles enclave of Bunker Hill who had come from impoverished reservations in the late 1950s.
 These were people neither here nor there, people at the margins of a society that didn’t even want to know what to do with exiles.
 And LA was a city happily ridding itself of any unsightly enclaves it could find.
 Kent’s exiles would be gone in several years.
 But not before he told their story.

 The Exiles is a brilliant combination of spontaneous verité and staged scenes.
 It is rendered in a black and white film that had more colors and hues and shadows than Technicolor.
-What I didn’t know then was that this guy who had been so warm and helpful was a master cinematographer.
+What I didn’t know then was that this guy who had been so warm and helpful was also a master cinematographer.
 And that he filmed it with a slew of other master cinematographers.

-Almost 40 years pass.
+Almost 40 years passed.

 And then, in 2003, Thom Andersen’s wonderful documentary “Los Angeles Plays Itself” was released.
 It included scenes from The Exiles.
 Milestone Films, supported by producers Sherman Alexie and Charles Burnett (filmmaker of another quiet classic, Killer of Sheep), and in cooperation with USC’s film archivist Valarie Schwan, brought the film to preservationist Ross Lipman at the UCLA Film & Television Archive.